canonical/maas-anvil/README.md

 ubuntu@$node:~$ maas-anvil juju-login
 ```

-You can also manually get the login credentials from anvil with:
+You can also manually fetch the login credentials from anvil with:

 ```bash
 ubuntu@$node:~$ cat ~/snap/maas-anvil/current/account.yaml